streambed/streambed-rs/src/confidant/README.md

 Services using confidant may therefore lend themselves to portability toward Vault.

-## How is Vault implemented?
+## How is confidant implemented?

-Vault is implemented as a library avoiding the need for a server process.
+Confidant is implemented as a library avoiding the need for a server process.
 Please note that we had no requirements to serve Windows and wanted to leverage Unix file permissions explicitly.
 When a secret is written is to written with the same mode as the directory given to Confidant when instantiated.
 This then